Open Daily through Labor Day: 10 a.m. – 5:30 p.m.

-The Splash Park is open daily during regular Zoo hours from Saturday May 25, Memorial Day weekend through Labor Day.
+The Splash Park is open daily during regular Zoo hours.
 It closes 30 minutes before the Zoo closes each evening.

 FREE with paid Zoo admission or membership.
 Zoo members-only mornings are weekdays in June & July at 9:30 a.m.